Sell Vinyl Records

 WE DO FREE APPRAISALS

 Looking to sell vinyl records?
 We'd love to see your collection.
-We offer the best prices anywhere for discs and CDs.
+We are a 25 year old company that can help you find the best value for your vinyl collection.
 We also make HOUSE CALLS for any size record collection.
-The condition can include Sealed to Very Good.
+If its Jazz or Punk or any genre, we professional and want to help you find your records a new home.
+The condition can include Sealed to VG +.

 Where can I sell my vinyl records near me?